vitalab/vitalab.github.io/deep-learning/_posts/2018-09-21-Multi-Modal-CNN-for-Brain-Tumor-Segmentation.md

 They used Tensorflow for their implementation, Adam optimizer, cross-entropy loss, L1 and L2 reg and dropout for FC and conv layers and trained 50 epochs on the BRATS 2015 dataset (50 patients used for test and 224 for training).
 No pre-processing was done except normalization.

 ### The results
+The actual results are super sketchy.
+See notes below

 ![](/deep-learning/images/multi-modal-cnn-brain-tumors/results.png)
 For the early, middle and late fusion points respectively.
 Dice score is calculated like this: ![](/deep-learning/images/multi-modal-cnn-brain-tumors/dice.png) where P is the set of voxels predicted to be a tumor and T is the ground truth.